What is gross profit and how to calculate it

 • To calculate gross profit, subtract the total cost of goods sold (COGS) from the total revenue.

-• Calculating gross profit can help business owners assess how efficiently their business is utilizing its labor and material costs and identify which products and services are most profitable.
+• Calculating gross profit can help business owners assess how efficiently their business is using its labor and material costs and identify which products and services are most profitable.

 What is gross profit?

-Gross profit—also known as sales profit or gross income—measures the money your company’s goods or services earned after subtracting the total costs to produce and sell them.
-In other words, it’s calculated by subtracting the cost of goods sold (COGS) from the revenue made from sales.
-It’s an easy formula that should help you measure the value your goods and services bring to your business.
-Investors and business owners evaluate their company’s gross profit in order to understand the impact of price changes on profitability.
+Gross profit—also known as sales profit or gross income—measures the money your company’s goods or services earn after subtracting the total costs to produce and sell them.
+It’s calculated by subtracting the cost of goods sold (COGS) from sales revenue.
+This simple formula helps measure the value your products or services bring to the business.
+Investors and business owners evaluate their company’s gross profit to understand the impact of price changes on profitability.

 Formula for gross profit